 We used the early 1990's real estate market downturn as a benchmark of our annual Stress Test.
-The test, based on our loan portfolio as of March 31, 2015, was performed on three hypothetical scenarios of real estate market decline.
+The test, based on our loan portfolio as of March 31, 2016, was performed on three hypothetical scenarios of real estate market decline.
 Due to the Bank's conservative Loan to Value coverage and stringent mortgage practice, the impact from the residential property value decline was manageable.
-The bank's loss on residential real estate, in the worst case scenario, is estimated to be around C\$1,000K.
-The BIS ratio (combined residential and commercial real estate) in the worst case is 15.82%, which is over the OSFI requirement of 14.5%.
+The bank's loss on residential real estate, in the worst case scenario, is estimated to be less than C\$1,000K.
+The BIS ratio (combined residential and commercial real estate) in the worst case scenario is 14.2%, which is over the minimum OSFI requirement of 10.5% and the Bank's internal limit of 13.5%.i